 - Sun protection policies can be included in existing health policies.

 The SunSmart Schools program is free to join.
-If your school becomes a SunSmart School, Cancer Council WA provides you with the following free resources:
+If your school becomes a SunSmart School, Cancer Council WA provides you with the following support:

 - advice on health promotion strategies including policy development